List of bus stations in Singapore: Overview

 In the 1970s with the formation of Singapore Bus Service (SBS), the terminals of private companies were inherited by SBS.
 Many of these terminals were makeshift constructions without adequate facilities.
 The SBS embarked on a terminal improvement programme to build facilities such as more parking space, timekeeper's booths, rest areas for bus crew members, proper platforms with adequate shelter, toilets and food facilities.
 It also planned to construct new depots and terminals, so as to eliminate parking of buses in residential areas.
 Makeshift and roadside terminals were to be phased out.

 The development of bus terminals was closely linked to town planning in Singapore.
 Densely inhabited new towns were built along major roads and a bus terminal was allocated at a suitable point inside each of them.
 Feeder services were used to carry passengers within the new towns to the bus terminal.
 With the opening of the MRT system in 1987, bus terminals were sited close to subway stations so as to integrate the subway and bus services.
 The 1980s also saw the building of larger bus interchanges in new towns, such as the one at Ang Mo Kio which was twice the size of the existing terminal it replaced.

 List of bus interchanges

-There are currently 32 bus interchanges in Singapore, serviced by four bus operators, with 2 more under construction.

-To improve seamless connectivity with the rail network, selected interchanges in housing estates are slowly being rebuilt as Integrated Transport Hubs (ITHs).